Life Expectancy for Mesothelioma Patients

 The location of mesothelioma in the body can also affect a patient’s life expectancy.
-Patients with peritoneal mesothelioma (tumors in the abdominal cavity) tend to have a longer life expectancy than those with pleural mesothelioma.
+Patients with peritoneal mesothelioma (tumors in the abdominal cavity) tend to have a longer life expectancy than those with pleural mesothelioma (tumors in the lung).
 This is mainly due to the treatment types available to peritoneal mesothelioma patients, as well as the fact that the peritoneal form affects the abdomen and not the chest where most of the vital organs (i.e. lung(s), heart) are housed.

 Interestingly, peritoneal mesothelioma is more often associated with non-occupational exposure –commonly including environmental exposure sources that violate legal regulations – than pleural mesothelioma.
 It tends to have a shorter latency period than occupational exposure cases and is predominantly found in women and diagnosed at a younger age.

 Treatment plays an essential role in determining the life expectancy of a person facing a mesothelioma diagnosis.
 Treatment options have significantly improved over the years, as researchers and doctors race to understand more about the disease and receive legal approval by the FDA.
 Location and tumor type, stage and extent of spreading, and even overall health tie into the treatment options that will be available to a mesothelioma patient.

-Patients diagnosed at stage 1 or 2 are usually stronger candidates for a potentially curative treatment than those diagnosed at stage 3 or 4 when treatment options shift to focus on palliative care.
+Patients diagnosed at stages 1 or 2 are usually stronger candidates for a potentially curative treatment than those diagnosed at stages 3 or 4 when treatment options shift to focus on legal palliative care.

-Peritoneal mesothelioma tends to carry a better prognosis than pleural mesothelioma — primarily due to the location and treatment options available for this form of the disease.
+Peritoneal mesothelioma tends to carry a better prognosis than pleural mesothelioma — primarily due to its location and treatment options available for this form of the disease.
 Therapeutic advances, such as HIPEC (hyperthermic intraperitoneal chemotherapy) and cytoreductive surgery, offer peritoneal patients an improved chance of survival.
 Combining the two in a multimodal treatment plan has historically offered patients a median life expectancy of 34 to 92 months.
 More recent studies have shown a potential increase in that range, closer to 53 to 92 months.